cinderl/voltage_predictor/README.md

 - **Missing packages:** Install `requirements.txt`.
 SHAP and Captum are optional (explainability).
 If SHAP/Caputm not installed, `explain_model.py` will skip relevant blocks.
 - **Permission errors in Docker:** When mounting volumes, ensure file permissions allow the container user to read/write `./models`.

-**License**
-- This repository includes a `LICENSE` file at the project root.
-Check it for usage/redistribution terms.

-**Contact / Next steps**
-- If you want, I can:
-  - Add example client scripts for querying the API.
-  - Add a small test to validate that model + stats files load before starting the API.
-  - Add a minimal `Makefile` with common commands (`make install`, `make train`, `make api`).

 **Training Results**
 - **Artifacts:**: See the `models/` folder for generated plots and artifacts.
 The most relevant plots are embedded below for quick review.